felixhorger/diabetes/README.md

 Can eat twix more rapidely than anyone else.

-I want to have a friendly one on one discussion with the person who came up with the protocol structure.
+I'd like a friendly discussion with the person who came up with the protocol structure.